 Bandele v.
-City of New York is a federal civil rights lawsuit brought against the City of New York and three NYPD officers.
-It charges that the defendants, NYPD Officer Thomas Stevens and two other officers, falsely arrested and imprisoned the three plaintiffs, violating their constitutional rights.
+City of New York was a federal civil rights lawsuit brought against the City of New York and three NYPD officers in 2007.
+It charges that the defendants falsely arrested and imprisoned the three plaintiffs, violating their constitutional rights.
 The case was filed in the U.S. District Court for the Southern District of New York.

-The three plaintiffs - Lumumba Bandele, Djibril Toure, and David Floyd - are members of the Malcolm X Grassroots Movement (MXGM), a community-based organization in Brooklyn that seeks to politically empower the Black community.
-The suit charges defendants with violating the First, Fourth, Fifth, and Fourteenth Amendments by unlawfully denying plaintiffs’ right to assemble lawfully and observe and document police conduct in a public forum.
-The suit charges that the NYPD subjected the three activists to false arrest, illegal excessive force, malicious prosecution, and deprivation of liberty without due process of law.
-It seeks a declaration that the defendants’ conduct was unconstitutional and also injunctions requiring the deletion of plaintiffs’ unlawful arrest records and enjoining the NYPD from unlawfully disrupting or preventing lawful First Amendment activity.
-The plaintiffs are also seeking compensatory and punitive damages.
+The three plaintiffs - Lumumba Bandele, Djibril Toure, and David Floyd - were members of the Malcolm X Grassroots Movement (MXGM), a community-based organization in Brooklyn that seeks to politically empower the Black community.
+The suit charged defendants with violating the First, Fourth, Fifth, and Fourteenth Amendments by unlawfully denying plaintiffs’ right to assemble lawfully and observe and document police conduct in a public forum.
+The suit charged that the NYPD subjected the three activists to false arrest, illegal excessive force, malicious prosecution, and deprivation of liberty without due process of law.
+It sought a declaration that the defendants’ conduct was unconstitutional and also injunctions requiring the deletion of plaintiffs’ unlawful arrest records and enjoining the NYPD from unlawfully disrupting or preventing lawful First Amendment activity.
+The plaintiffs also sought compensatory and punitive damages.

 Mr. Toure was charged with assault in the third degree, and all three were charged with resisting arrest and obstruction of governmental administration, even though they did nothing illegal and did not resist arrest in any way, which recovered video evidence corroborates.
-Officer Stevens later swore under oath that the charges were true, even though he knew them to be false.
-On July 17, 2006, all charges against the three were dismissed by order of the Kings County District Attorney due to Officer Stevens' failure to cooperate with the District Attorney's office.
+On July 17, 2006, all criminal charges against the three were dismissed by order of the Kings County District Attorney due to Officer Stevens' failure to cooperate with the District Attorney's office.